 If you aren’t covering your current spouse, you may also choose to provide this benefit for your child or children, a former spouse, or even a parent.
 This might be a good idea if you have a parent who relies on you for financial support.

 Life Insurance Considerations

 In the military, you were eligible for Servicemembers' Group Life Insurance, or SGLI.
-This is term insurance available at very advantageous rates.
+This term life insurance is available at very advantageous rates.
 Your next of kin would also receive a $100,000 death gratuity in the event you died while in service.

 But when you leave the military, you lose both of those benefits.
 If you take no action, you will not have life insurance in place unless you've already bought it yourself.
 This could have catastrophic financial consequences for your family if something happened to you as a family breadwinner.

 After you ETS, you are eligible for Veterans Group Life Insurance, or VGLI.
 You don't have to take a medical exam to enroll.
 You will pay a higher premium than you did in SGLI.
 But if you are in good health when you leave the service, VGLI may not be the best deal for you.
-Try shopping around to other life insurance companies.
+Try to compare multiple life insurance plans and shop around for an affordable policy with the coverage you need.
 Carriers who require a medical exam before they will issue a policy will generally charge a lower premium than carriers that don't require one, says Castro.

 And don’t wait.
 “Buy life insurance when you’re young, while it’s cheap.”
 Castro says.
 “And it’s cheaper when you’re young.”